ajaffary/ckoscoreboard/README.md

 - time out
 - final score

 has been written.
-THe control functions need to be written.
+The control functions need to be written.

 This only works on the client side using `localStorage`.
 My goal is to add a simple back-end to improve speed and add an interface to update participant names with simple css text animations in sync with the announcers.